Performance insights: Get actionable insights on your website's performance

 View layout shifts activity in the Layout Shifts track.

 Always start with the largest session window when improving CLS metric.
-In our example, session window 1 is the largest session window, based on the background color and level.
+In our example, session window 1 is the largest window, based on the background color and level.

 Click on a screenshot to view the layout shift's details, identify potential root causes and impacted elements.